Santa Claus (clipper): Service history

 In October 1855, Santa Claus's captain, Bailey Foster, was arrested on a charge of manslaughter at New Orleans, Louisiana, for having shot and killed a sailor on board the ship while at sea.
 According to Foster, he had tried to break up a brawl on deck by threatening the crew with a pistol, but the weapon had accidentally discharged.
 Foster was evidently quickly acquitted as he was to remain in service as the ship's captain.

 In 1857–1858, Santa Claus completed her second voyage around Cape Horn to San Francisco, the port of departure on this occasion being New York.
 Initially making good time to the equator, Santa Claus faced headwinds off Cape São Roque, Brazil, and was driven back across the line, not re-crossing it for another 14 days.
 She then had good weather around the Horn, but only light winds in the South Pacific.
 In spite of the challenging conditions, her overall time of 128 days was the second-fastest that winter, bested only by the extreme clipper Flying Fish, with a time of 114 days.

 After arriving at San Francisco, Santa Claus made two round voyages between that port and Hong Kong, the first completed in the fast times of 40 days on the outward leg and 41 return, and the second, in 51 and 50 days respectively.
 On one of these trips, in May 1859, the ship returned to San Francisco with 478 Chinese immigrants.
 Santa Claus thereafter made a third trip to Hong Kong, in the time of 48 days, after which she completed an 88-day voyage to Callao, Peru, arriving February 2, 1860.
 Loading another cargo of guano at Chincha Islands, she delivered it once again to Hampton Roads.

 Santa Claus made her third and final voyage around the Horn to San Francisco in 1861, departing from Boston, and arriving at her destination in September.
 On this occasion, she experienced very heavy weather around the cape and suffered substantial damage, including split sails, damaged bulwarks and broken steering apparatus.
 About three weeks later, in the Pacific, she ran into a hurricane and lost almost an entire set of sails.
 In spite of these setbacks, she still managed to complete the voyage in 140 days.
 The ship then returned to Callao, where she loaded a cargo of guano bound for Brouwershaven, Netherlands, arriving at the latter port on July 21, 1862.

 In January 1863, Santa Claus delivered a cargo of coal to the Pacific Mail Steamship Company at Panama; continuing on to Callao, she loaded another cargo of guano at the Chincha Islands, bound for Hamburg, Germany.

 Clearing Callao for her destination May 30, Santa Claus reported to a passing ship on July 18 that she was leaking badly but nonetheless expected to make port.
-On August 9, while attempting to reach St. Thomas, the ship foundered and was abandoned by her crew, who took to the ship's boats.
+On August 9, while attempting to reach Saint Thomas, the ship foundered and was abandoned by her crew, who took to the ship's boats.
 All hands later safely reached Cayenne, French Guiana.